kkonevets/spline_dist/README.md

 * `sgd_max_iter` - how many gradient descent iterations to perform, it can be interrupted if the required accuracy is reached
 * `sgd_tolerance` - premature condition for stopping the descent, controls that the gradient is not too small and there is a point in continuing the descent

-The larger `annealing_temperature` and the larger `annealing_iters`, the more accurately the global minimum is sought.
+The larger `annealing_temperature` and the larger `annealing_iters`, the more accurately the global minimum is found.

 ![](pics/Figure_1.png)
 ![](pics/Figure_2.png)